tweag/nickel/notes/overriding.md

 - ~~**(ERG)**~~ Definition, update or field access is not as ergonomic as with vanilla native records.
 - Several competing mechanisms have been implemented in slightly different contexts.
-Overriding in general is already difficult for beginners, but having to learn several ones, all similar but still different, is even harder.
+Overriding in general is already hard for beginners, but having to learn several ones, all similar but still different, is even harder.
 - User-land implementations don't have a first-class access to information such as source location and metavalues.
 In a dynamic language, this can make good error reporting much harder.